Skip to content

 6. Trading prompt assembly

-7. Decision worker creates one due run per asset
+7. Prop-account decision worker creates one due run per asset

 8. Decision engine proposes an action for that asset